-The Criminal Justice Program offers a program of study which can lead to professional careers in law enforcement, courts, corrections, and other areas relating to crime and justice.
+The Criminal Justice Department offers a program of study which can lead to professional careers in law enforcement, courts, corrections, and other areas relating to crime and justice.
 The major in Criminal Justice is designed to give students a broad understanding of the operation of the criminal justice system.
 Graduates from the program may pursue careers in criminal justice, law enforcement, courts, and corrections or undertake graduate professional degrees in areas such as Public Administration and Criminal Justice Administration.
 A series of internships are offered in both federal and state agencies.

 Our faculty conduct internationally recognized research and innovative, technologically-enhanced instruction.
 Grounded in practical experience but exploring the frontiers of their disciplines, they are models of academic excellence.